Skip to article frontmatterSkip to article content

 Periodic boundary conditions are used to simulate an infinite system by replicating the simulation cell in all directions.
 Atoms that leave the simulation cell re-enter from the opposite side.
 Minimal image convention is used to calculate the distance between atoms in the simulation cell and the neighboring cells.

 In solid state materials, the structure has translational symmetry, which means that we can apply a periodic boundary condition to the simulation cell to mimic an infinite system.
-Mathmaticallly, the periodic boundary condition is applied by replicating the simulation cell in all directions, so that atoms that leave the simulation cell re-enter (wrap) from the opposite side.
+Mathematically, the periodic boundary condition is applied by replicating the simulation cell in all directions, so that atoms that leave the simulation cell re-enter (wrap) from the opposite side.
 This allows us to simulate the dynamics of the system without the need to model an infinite system.
+For a cubic cell with side length LL:

 rwrapped=rLround(r/L)\mathbf{r}_{\text{wrapped}}= \mathbf{r} - L \text{round}(\mathbf{r}/{L})